Targeted: Social, Emotional and Mental Health

 Relationships

-• The child or young person may often demonstrate social interaction difficulties with others.
+• often demonstrate social interaction difficulties.

-• The child or young person may demonstrate ongoing separation difficulties.
+• demonstrate ongoing separation difficulties.

 Model Provision and Strategies